 Most of these problems occur because of the effects that drugs have on the brain.
 Drugs limit its ability to function properly.
 The result is long-term brain damage when people don’t get the help that they need.

-At 1st Step Behavioral Health, we know the importance of mental health awareness, so we offer dual diagnosis programs.
+Here at 1st Step Behavioral Health, we know the importance of mental health and drug addiction awareness.
+This is why we offer dual diagnosis programs.
 Our goal is to provide a caring environment so that you can focus on your recovery.

 We also put a big emphasis on therapy.
 Using therapy, we can get to the root cause of your addiction and mental health issues.
 Some of the different types of therapy that we offer include: